windycom/windy-plugin-template/examples/05-use-external-library/README.md

 This is very complex example placing your plugin element inside Leaflet map on desktop, and in different location on mobile.

-When mounted to the page, your plugin contains some handy shortcuts to DOM elements inside your plugin. `this.node` contains el of your plugin, and for example `this.refs.graph` contains el with `data-ref="graph"` attribute.
+When mounted to the page, your plugin contains some handy shortcuts to DOM elements inside your plugin. `onmount` method contains el of your plugin, and for example `refs.graph` contains el with `data-ref="graph"` attribute.

-Module `$` can also act as shortcut to `document.querySelector`, so for instance `$('.closing-x', this.node )` will return el of closing button.
+Module `$` can also act as shortcut to `document.querySelector`, so for instance `$('.closing-x', node)` will return el of closing button.

 ### config.js

 As you can see `dependencies` can contain list of external libraries, that will be loaded before your plugin is even mounted to the page.

 `attachPoint` contains selector of el, where your plugin will be mounted to the page.

-### plugin.html

-Whenever your plugin is opened from `contextmenu` hook, `this.onopen` method receives { lat, lon } object with required coordinates.

 ---